Cranberry Orange Muffins are wonderfully sweet and tart! These quick and easy muffins are a great choice for a simple breakfast treat or a snack.

 I like to take full advantage of cranberry season with plenty of cranberry treats.
 I tend to have lots and lots of cranberries on-hand this time of year, and these Cranberry Orange Muffins are a great way to enjoy the wonderful flavor of those berries.

+If you love this flavor combination, try my Cranberry Orange Scones, too.
 For more fruity muffin recipes, try Apple Cinnamon Muffins, Raspberry Pistachio Muffins, and Quick & Easy Blueberry Muffins next!

 What You’ll Need

 This is a very simple muffin recipe made with simple ingredients.
 You’ll start with some basic baking ingredients that you’re very likely to have on-hand.
 Just add cranberries and some orange zest and juice for lots of amazing flavor.
 See the recipe card at the bottom of this post for ingredient quantities and full instructions.
 Here are some notes about the ingredients you’ll need to make these cranberry orange muffins.

 - All-purpose flour – Measure by weight if possible.
 Otherwise, spoon and sweep.

 - Granulated sugar